The Baratza Vario Burr Coffee Grinder Review

 If you want the Vario’s commercial-grade grind quality, but aren’t happy with timed-dosing, the Vario W is the answer.
 The “W” costs a few dollars more, but gives you the ability to dose by weight!
 If you’re looking to achieve the perfect dose, then pick up a Vario W instead of the standard model.

 You want a burr grinder that’s not as intimidating to use

 Feeling overwhelmed by the sheer number of settings on the Vario?
 Then the Rancilio Rocky SD is the one for you.
 It gives you a more manageable 55 settings to choose from and can grind for everything from espresso to French Press.
 If you don’t care for micro-adjusting your espresso grinds, then the Rancilio Rocky will save you some money.
-Read more about why we love the Rocky in our full review here.
+Read more about why we love this coffee grinder.

 You want a dedicated espresso grinder